MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 1. Under **Validate**, all the prerequisites are validated.
 It takes 10 minutes to complete the validation.
      :::image type="Validate tab" source="media/create-operations-manager-managed-instance/validate.png" alt-text="Screenshot that shows Validate tab.":::

-     After the completion the validation, you can check the results and revalidate if needed.
+     After the validation is complete, check the results and revalidate if needed.

      :::image type="Validation complete" source="media/create-operations-manager-managed-instance/validation-complete.png" alt-text="Screenshot that shows Validation complete.":::